-From real estate to the military to healthcare, startups are developing AR/VR applications across industries.
+From real estate to the military to healthcare, startups are developing AR/VR applications across several areas.

-While some still see virtual reality (VR) and augmented reality (AR) as technology reserved for hardcore gamers, investors have taken notice of the considerable potential for AR/VR across a variety of industries.
-Deals to AR/VR startups have increased every year since 2012 and exploded in Q1’17 to hit 80 deals, a 36% jump above the previous deal high set in Q3’16.
+While some still see augmented reality (AR) and virtual reality (VR) as technologies reserved for hardcore gamers, many have taken notice of the considerable potential for each across a variety of industries.

-As hardware developers make AR and VR headsets more affordable and user-friendly, startups are developing new use cases far beyond gaming — applying AR and VR to everything from marketing and advertising to medicine and healthcare to even space exploration and military training.
+As hardware developers make AR and VR headsets more affordable and user-friendly, startups are developing new use cases far beyond gaming — applying the technologies to everything from marketing to healthcare to space exploration, and more.

-With a rash of store closings predicted for 2017, VR is an emerging solution to the challenges facing traditional retailers, as well as another strategy e-commerce companies have started experimenting with.
+With a rash of store closings, VR is an emerging solution to the challenges facing traditional retailers, as well as another strategy e-commerce companies have started experimenting with.

-Then there’s mapping and communication: The National Geospatial-Intelligence Agency is reportedly looking into ways that VR can help government officials digitally capture landscapes during times of crisis — as with war devastation or bombing aftermaths — and share those environments virtually with remote personnel to better plan personnel-deployment and crisis management strategy.
+Then there’s mapping and communication: The National Geospatial-Intelligence Agency was reportedly looking into ways that VR could help government officials digitally capture landscapes during times of crisis — as with war devastation or bombing aftermaths — and share those environments virtually with remote personnel to better plan personnel-deployment and crisis management strategy.

 3. Events & Conferences